 Chase Perlman with the divas.

-(Yes, I used his real name, but he said it was OK, and so did his parents.)
+(Yes, I used his real name, but I got permission.)

 Thank you for being here!